 What’s The Beef?

 Like many, I get overwhelmed with the selection at the meat counter at some markets.
-For this recipe, I looks for cuts that are on the thin side.
+For this recipe, I look for cuts that are on the thin side.
 Look for packages marked “for milanesa”, top round steaks.
-Thin chuck steaks, ribeye and even skirt steak, if you can find them thin.
+Thin chuck steaks, beef shoulder, and even skirt steak, if you can find them thin.

 Can I Freeze Salsa?